Stephen King: 1980s: Different Seasons to The Dark Half

 In 1985, King published Skeleton Crew, a book of short fiction including "The Reach" and The Mist.
 He recalls: "I would be asked, 'What happened in your childhood that makes you want to write those terrible things?'
 I couldn't think of any real answer to that.
 And I thought to myself, 'Why don't you write a final exam on horror, and put in all the monsters that everyone was afraid of as a kid?
 Put in Frankenstein, the werewolf, the vampire, the mummy, the giant creatures that ate up New York in the old B movies.
 Put 'em all in there."
-These influences coalesced into It, about a shapeshifting monster that takes the form of its victims' fears and haunts the town of Derry, Maine.
+These influences coalesced into It, about a group of seven children who are terrorized by the eponymous entity, which takes the form of its victims' fears and haunts the town of Derry, Maine.
 He said he thought he was done writing about monsters, and wanted to "bring on all the monsters one last time…and call it It."
 It won the August Derleth Award in 1987.

 1987 was an unusually productive year for King.
 He published The Eyes of the Dragon, a high fantasy novel which he originally wrote for his daughter.
-He published Misery, about a popular writer who is injured in a car wreck and held captive by Annie Wilkes, his self-described "number-one fan".
+The book was well received by critics (The New York Times praised its "pellucid" prose) but not some of King's fans, who resented his departure from horror.
+He followed it with Misery, about a popular writer who is injured in a car wreck and held captive by his self-described "number-one fan".
 Misery shared the inaugural Bram Stoker Award with Swan Song by Robert R. McCammon.
-King says the novel was influenced by his experiences with addiction: "Annie was my drug problem, and she was my number-one fan.
-God, she never wanted to leave."
+King says the novel's central conflict was a metaphor for addiction.
 He published The Tommyknockers, a science fiction novel filled, he says, with metaphors for addiction.
-After the book was published, King's wife staged an intervention, and he agreed to seek treatment for addiction.
-Two years later, he published The Dark Half, about an author whose literary alter-ego takes on a life of his own.
+After its publication, King's wife staged an intervention, and he agreed to seek treatment.
+Two years later, he published The Dark Half, about an author who kills off his literary alter-ego, only to find he's taken on a life of his own.
 In the author's note, King writes that "I am indebted to the late Richard Bachman."